geek/brule/README.md

 ### Usage

-Register with a hapi server then use `/heartbeat` or the configured path to check that the server is responsive.
+Register with a hapi server then request `/check-it-out` or the configured path to check that the server is responsive.

 ```js
 const server = Hapi.server();